JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

    }
    ```

-   The date will be in the "MMMM DD, YYYY" format, for example, "OCTOBER 5, 2022".
+   The date will be displayed in the "MMMM DD, YYYY" format, for example, "OCTOBER 5, 2022".

 6. To the same class, add another suspending function, `launchPhrase()`,
    which will create a message using the `getDateOfLastSuccessfulLaunch()` function: